-In addition to Sage, Dr. Harvey has another cat, Wolfie, and a Labrador retriever named Magnolia.
+In addition to Sage, Dr. Harvey has a Labrador retriever named Magnolia.
 She spends much of her free time with her husband outdoors; they particularly enjoy hiking and kayaking.

 Dr. Nick Archambault, DACVIM (Neurology)

-Veterinary neurologist Nick Archambault, DVM, joined VNIOC in December 2018.
-Dr. A is excited to be arriving just as the practice is settling into its new facility.
-“I’m looking forward to being in a multi-specialty center.
-I like being able to bounce ideas off others – and I’m especially glad to be working with Dr. McDonnell and Dr. Harvey.
-I first met Dr. Harvey when we did training together in Italy – and Dr. McDonnell is well respected in our field.”
+Veterinary neurologist Nick Archambault, DVM, DACVIM-Neurology joined VNIOC in December 2018.
+Dr. A came on-board just as the practice is settling into its new facility.
+“It’s great being back in a multi-specialty center.
+I like being able to bounce ideas off others.
+It truly elevates the quality of medicine that we can provide to our patients.”

 Dr. A. received his DVM from Michigan State University, then completed his internship at Texas A&M University and his residency at the University of Missouri.
 He received his board certification in Neurology in 2015 and his Neurosurgery Certificate in 2016.
-His special areas of interest include CT and MRI advanced imaging interpretation, electrodiagnostic testing and inflammatory brain diseases of dogs and cats.
+His special areas of interest include challenging neurosurgical cases of the brain and spine, such as vertebral fracture or luxation and craniotomy/craniectomy.
+He also enjoys neuro-imaging interpretation of MRI and CT.
 During residency, he and his colleagues pioneered a novel technique for vertebral implant surgery in veterinary patients.
 This image-guided procedure has been presented at national and international meetings.